naproche/naproche/examples/README.md

 * numbers - introduction of number systems for Rudin's Principles of Mathematical Analysis

+* paradoxes - collection of (mathematical) paradoxes

 * preliminaries - basic theory of classes and sets

 * prime no square - irrationality of square roots

-* russell - Russell's paradox

 * tarski - Tarski fixpoint theorem for lattices